alemart/speedy-vision/README.md

 ###### BRISK features

 **Currently work-in-progress.** Speedy implements a modified version of the BRISK feature detector[2].
-It is able to give you feature points at multiple scales, as it finds them in scale-space.
+It is able to give you feature points at multiple scales.
 The `config` object accepts the following additional keys (all are optional):

 * `depth: number`.
 An integer between `1` and `4` telling how "deep" the algorithm should go when searching for keypoints in scale-space.
 The higher the value, the more robust it is against scale transformations (at a slighly higher computational cost).
 Defaults to `4`.
 * `threshold: number`.
 An integer between `0` and `255`, just like in FAST.